gost-dom/browser/docs/why-gost.md

 - allow bypassing the overhead of the TCP stack when communicating with the web application under test, further reducing overhead.
-- simulate time, allowing fast-forwarding of time, testing throttling and debound behaviour without the delay.
+- simulate time, allowing fast-forwarding of time, testing throttling and debounce behaviour without the delay.
 - providing completely predictable runtime execution, elliminating erraticness of tests.
 - writing the test code in the same language as production code, allowing back